ZaninDavide/patatrack/src/objects.typ

 the first or last anchor, the rope passes through the anchor's location even if a non-zero radii is specified.
 If the rope can wrap around an anchors' location with positive radii in two ways than the rotation of the anchor dictates the direction in which the rope wraps around it.
-The anchor specifies a coordinate system in which we can measure angle from 0 to 2pi.
-Every wrap-around direction is associated with a unique range of angles between 0 and 2pi that describes the arc of circumference traveled by the rope.
-The wrap-around direction chosen is the one whose associate range of angles has the lowest median angle. _Intuitively, the rope wants to wrap from the top of the local coordinate system_.
+Every way of going around the circle has a unique starting point where the straight line becomes a curve.
+Each of this points lies on the circumference described by the anchor location and radius.
+Therefore each of this points describes an outgoing direction looking from the center of the circle.
+The wrap-around direction chosen is the one whose starting outgoing direction is best aligned with the normal of the anchors.
+_Intuitively, the rope wants to wrap from the direction pointed by anchors rotation_.
 The heavy lifting of computing the wrapping is done by whatever drawing function will create the drawing: the rope object itself is just a container of information.